panosdaveas/diwi-dapp/public/Documentation.md

 - **Decryption Process**:
     1. **Timelock Decryption**: After the specified time has passed, decrypt the timelock-encrypted message using tlock-js.
     2. **Asymmetric Decryption**: Decrypt the message using your RSA private key.
-- **Storage Responsibility**: It's important to note that while drand facilitates the encryption process, it doesn't store the encrypted messages.
-Users are responsible for storing and managing their ciphertexts securely until the designated decryption time.
+- **Decentralized Storage**: While drand facilitates the encryption process, it doesn't store the encrypted messages.
+The blockchain serves as the decentralized storage layer, with the encrypted data being accessible through event logs rather than contract state.
+    - **Blockchain Event Emission**: In the current implementation, the encrypted message (which can be of arbitrary size) is emitted as an event on the blockchain rather than being stored directly in the smart contract's storage.
+This approach is used to optimize gas costs, as storing data in contract storage is typically more expensive than emitting events.
+    - **Retrieval Mechanism**: The encrypted message can be retrieved later by storing and referencing its transaction hash.
+This allows for efficient lookup while keeping gas costs manageable.
 ___

 ### Implementation example of the Hybrid Encryption